dominictarr/event-stream/readme.markdown

 `split` takes the same arguments as `string.split` except it defaults to '\n' instead of ',', and the optional `limit` parameter is ignored.
 [String#split](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/String/split)

-**NOTE** Maintaining Line Breaks
+**NOTE**  - Maintaining Line Breaks
-If you want to process each line of the stream, transform the data and reassemble and KEEP the line breaks the example will look like this
+If you want to process each line of the stream, transform the data, reassemble, and **KEEP** the line breaks the example will look like this:

 ```javascript
 fs.createReadStream(file, {flags: 'r'})